TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

   - You can create illogical totals (e.g. by adding Securities to Income).
 CB tries to detect these issues.
   - It will alert you if any are found.
 Help>Console Window will show you the details of any warnings
+  - A red warning icon will appear on the title bar of the widget, and in the GUI, if you have warnings.
+        - Click the warning icon to see a popup window displaying the detail(s) of all the warnings.
+        - NOTE: The symbol will not be triggered for warnings on rows where Show Warnings has been un-ticked ... unless debug mode is enabled, in which case the icon will always appear.

 EXAMINING THE CHOICES/CONFIGURATION: